pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 1. Next, install the nginx-ingress-controller for `kind`.
 In the event the Github file is unavailable, a copy has been made to this repository [here](https://github.com/pingidentity/pingidentity-devops-getting-started/blob/master/20-kubernetes/kind-nginx.yaml).

+To use the Github file:
     ```sh
     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/main/deploy/static/provider/kind/1.23/deploy.yaml
     ```

+To use the local copy:
+    ```sh
+    kubectl apply -f ./20-kubernetes/kind-nginx.yaml
+    ```

 1. To wait for the Nginx ingress to reach a healthy state, run the following command.
 You can also observe the pod status using k9s or by running `kubectl get pods --namespace ingress-nginx`.
 You should see one controller pod running when the ingress controller is ready.
+This command should exit after no more than 90 seconds or so, depending on the speed of your computer:

     ```sh
     kubectl wait --namespace ingress-nginx \